Suggested Hymns from HymnSite.com - Proper 8[13]

 One year later Charles celebrated that experience with a new hymn.
 In eighteen stanzas he recounted his journey to faith.
 The text was published the following year in Hymns and Sacred Poems with the title, For the Anniversary Day of One's Conversion.
 Forty years later, reduced and rearranged, O, For a Thousand Tongues to Sing appeared as hymn #1 in A Collection of Hymns for the Use of the People Called Methodists.
 It has been the opening hymn in Methodist hymn books ever since.

 In 1997, HymnSite.com began posting hymn suggestions for use with The Revised Common Lectionary.
-In 2018, we are finally sharing the story of this special hymn.
+In 2018, we finally shared the story of this special hymn.
 It is a journey that has taken many years.
 But then, Charles Wesley's journey to faith took many years, too.
 He commemorated the anniversary of his conversion in the best way that he knew--he wrote a hymn.
 Ponder your own journey and celebrate your conversion as you read these words.

 1. O for a thousand tongues to sing